sopelj/lovelace-timer-card/README.md

 ### Icons

-Note: **These can't be changed as of yet in the visual editor.
-Coming soon**

 Icons is a way to set multiple icons during the duration of the timer.
 The percent option is at what percent of a loop this icon will be displayed.
 The length of the loop can be changed with the `loop_duration` option.